lawrennd/old_talks/_deepgp/includes/deep-olympic.md

 \subsection{Olympic Marathon Pinball Plot}

-\rawfigure{
-\includediagram{../slides/diagrams/deepgp/olympic-marathon-deep-gp-pinball}
-\notes{\caption{\ifndef{pinballPlot}\define{pinBallPlot}A pinball plot shows the movement of the 'ball' as it passes through each layer of the Gaussian processes.
+\figure{\includediagram{../slides/diagrams/deepgp/olympic-marathon-deep-gp-pinball}}{\ifndef{pinballPlot}\define{pinBallPlot}A pinball plot shows the movement of the 'ball' as it passes through each layer of the Gaussian processes.
 Mean directions of movement are shown by lines.
 Shading gives one standard deviation of movement position.
 At each layer, the uncertainty is reset.
 The overal uncertainty is the cumulative uncertainty from all the layers.\endif There is some grouping of later points towards the right in the first layer, which also injects a large amount of uncertainty.
-Due to flattening of the curve in the second layer towards the right the uncertainty is reduced in final output.}}
+Due to flattening of the curve in the second layer towards the right the uncertainty is reduced in final output.}{olympic-marathon-deep-gp}
-}

 \notes{The pinball plot shows the flow of any input ball through the deep Gaussian process.
 In a pinball plot a series of vertical parallel lines would indicate a purely linear function.
 For the olypmic marathon data we can see the first layer begins to shift from input towards the right.
 Note it also does so with some uncertainty (indicated by the shaded backgrounds).
 The second layer has less uncertainty, but bunches the inputs more strongly to the right.
 This input layer of uncertainty, followed by a layer that pushes inputs to the right is what gives the heteroschedastic noise.}

 \endif